The Feast of Summer

 jhaber@haberarts.com

 Anish Kapoor ran in Brooklyn Bridge Park through September 10, 2017, Adrián Villar Rojas at The Metropolitan Museum of Art through October 29, Nari Ward in Socrates Sculpture Park through September 4, Joy Brown along the Broadway Mall through November 30, Liz Glynn near Grand Army Plaza through September 4, Josiah McElheny in Madison Square Park through October 8, and Katja Novitskova in City Hall Park through November 9.
 High Line art continues into March 2018.
 A related review follows 2017 summer sculpture to Storm King for David Smith in white.
-I continue to follow summer sculpture as in 2019 summer sculpture, 2020 summer sculpture and its extension into fall, summer 2021, summer 2022, summer 2023, and past years going back to summer 2003 and last year to Rockaway Beach.
+I continue to follow summer sculpture as in 2019 summer sculpture, 2020 summer sculpture and its extension into fall, summer 2021, summer 2022, summer 2023, summer 2024, and past years going back to summer 2003 and last year to Rockaway Beach.
 Another related review looks at Nari Ward in retrospective.

 Browse or Search by artist or critic Browse by period in art's histories Browse by postmodern ideas Check out what's NEW Some of my own favorites Museums, galleries, and other resources online Who is Haberarts?
 Return HOME